“Winter Is Coming”

 How do I stay healthy this winter?
 Can I make it to Spring without getting a cold?
 How do I not slip up when running early in the morning or late at night?
 I probably shouldn’t leave the heating on full blast 24/7 but I’m tempted!

 Winter.
 Some people love it.
 Some people hate it.
 I love winter but it can also make me feel sluggish and as though leaving the house is the worst idea EVER.
-Winter makes me think of cosy blankets, hot water bottles, roaring fires and lovely yummy comfort food.
+Winter makes me think of cosy blankets, hot water bottles, roaring fires and lovely yummy comfort food washing down with a hot chocolate.

 So how do we stay healthy this winter?